ignaciomsarmiento/ignaciomsarmiento.github.io/blog.md

 ---
 layout: blog
 ---
-### Personal Blog

 <br>

-Welcome to this space where I post mostly notes about programming in R or Stata.
+Welcome to my personal blog where I post mostly notes about programming in R or Stata.
 Enjoy!

 <br>
 <br>